feder-lang/feder-ref/src/expr_class.md

 An object is created by making function call where the called function is a reference to the class.
 The first argument must be **this**.

-### Function access

-When a class's function is accessed via the class semantic, the returned function is same as if it would be accessed in a program body.
-If the function is accessed via an object, the returned function is the function accessed via the class semantic where the first argument is bound with the object.

 ### This

 This must only be used in an class expression.
 It represent the closest class